isabella232/identity-partners-site/README.md

 ## Adding Javascript

-Store any additional code in the `scripts` directory - `webpack` bundles everything there into `assets/js/bundle.js`, which `jekyll` automatically builds to `_site/assets/js/bundle.js`.
+Store any additional code in the `src/js` directory - `webpack` bundles everything there into `assets/js/bundle.js`, which `jekyll` automatically builds to `_site/assets/js/bundle.js`.